Sushanta65/TypeScript-Problem-Solving/README.md

 3. Interface can extended using the extends keyword but in the type we use & intersection to combine them.
 4. Interface primarily use for defining object structure.
 But Type is more flexible for function, union, tuple etc.

+Q-2: How does TypeScript help in improving code quality and project maintainability?

+Ans: TypeScript is like JavaScript, but smarter.
+It helps us to write code that is correct and easy to fix.
+It makes big projects easier to work.
+Basically its called the superset of JavaScript.
+TypeScript help us to write better code with compile time error showing or catching.
+Here are some important role of TypeScript:
+1. Find Error Early: Using TypeScript we can see the error on compile time and we can solved it quickly.
+    ```ts
+        let age: number = "twenty"; // This is wrong, because "twenty" is not a number

+2. Code is Easy to Read : TypeScript codes are very easy to read and understand.
+Here is the example:
+    ```ts
+    function greet(user: { name: string; age: number }) {
+    return `Hello, ${user.name}`;
+    }

+    ```
+    The Codes are very easy to understand.

+3.